 We’d also add that utilizing RevivScalp Rejuvenating Scalp Serum Masque prior to shampooing can dramatically help with the appearance of oily flakes, scalp hypersensitivity, itching, stinging, and irritation.

-RevivScalp™ also target the visible effects of 5-alpha-reductase II and the level of androgen DHT.
+RevivScalp™ also target the visible effects of 5-alpha-reductase II, the signaling molecule that causes hair loss.
 Its ingredients also address scalp odors and oiliness.
 Gently exfoliating, it can also encourage micro-circulation and a healthy supply of oxygen to the scalp.
 It can help increase penetration of actives to the hair follicle and fight hair loss.
 It adds smoothness, volume, conditioning and strength to hair, and helps fine, thin hair to look, feel and behave like naturally full, thick hair.
 Suitable for both men and women, and for use on color treated and chemically processed hair.

 In a 21-day, 22-person consumer study of RevivScalp: 95% agreed that their scalp felt healthier; 86% felt that their hair was stronger or healthier; 82% agreed that their hair was thicker or more dense.